stellamaj/data-portfolio/python-data-project/README.md

 This repository showcases my data analysis projects using Python and Pandas.
 It includes data inspection, cleaning, analysis, and visualisation tasks.

 ## Dataset
 The dataset `student.csv` is loaded from Google Drive into Jupyter Notebook, which is used for coding.
-Then Pandas has been import and DataFrame created:

-import pandas as pd

-df = pd.read_csv("/content/drive/MyDrive/student.csv")

-## Dataset
-The dataset `student.csv` is loaded from Google Drive into Jupyter Notebook, which is used for coding.

 Pandas is imported, and a DataFrame is created: